Cybersecurity of Quantum Key Distribution Implementations: Preliminaries

 Specifically, the Fock state $\fet{m}$ represents $m$ identical photons in a single photonic mode.\footnote{We use the notation $\fet{\cdot}$ to indicate use of the occupancy number basis.} If the system uses photons with different characteristics, they are represented by different modes.
 In particular, the state $\fet{m_1} \otimes \fet{m_0} \equiv \fet{m_1}\fet{m_0} \equiv \fet{m_1,m_0}$ describes $m_0$ photons in the first mode and $m_1$ photons in the second mode.
 This can be extended to any number of modes and photons in each mode.

-Using this notation, the above polarization-based implementation can be expressed using two modes, i.e., one mode to signify photons in the $\leftrightarrow$ polarization and another mode for $\updownarrow$.
-The state $\ket{0}= \fet{0,1}$ describes a single photon with horizontal polarization, and $\ket{1}=\fet{1,0}$ describes a single photon with vertical polarization.
+Using this notation, the above polarization-based implementation can be expressed using two modes: one mode signifying photons in the horizontal polarization (denoted $\leftrightarrow$ or $\sH$) and another mode signifying photons in the vertical polarization (denoted $\updownarrow$ or $\sV$).
+The state $\ket{0}= \fet{0{,}1}_{\sV,\sH}$ describes a single photon with horizontal polarization, and $\ket{1}=\fet{1{,}0}_{\sV,\sH}$ describes a single photon with vertical polarization.
 Similarly, in implementations that encode a qubit onto the \textit{time} at which a photon arrives, we can define two distinct time bins: $t_0$ and $t_1$.
-In this case, $\ket{\fzero} = \fet{0,1}_{t_1,t_0}$ is a photon arriving at the first time-bin, and $\ket{\fone} = \fet{1,0}_{t_1,t_0}$ is a single photon arriving at the second time-bin.
-We will use $\ket{V}=\fet{0,0}$ to denote the \textit{vacuum} state --- a state with zero photons in all modes.
+In this case, $\ket{\fzero} = \fet{0{,}1}_{t_1,t_0}$ is a photon arriving at the first time-bin, and $\ket{\fone} = \fet{1{,}0}_{t_1,t_0}$ is a single photon arriving at the second time-bin.
+We will use $\ket{V}=\fet{0{,}0}$ to denote the \textit{vacuum} state --- a state with zero photons in all modes.
 Note that since photons are indistinguishable and have integer spin, the state remains identical when photons ``switch places'', and there is no upper bound on the number of photons in each mode.

 \paragraph*{Realistic Measurement of Photons.} Theoretically, measurement of the Fock state $\fet{m}$ can yield the number of photons occupying the mode --- that is, the number~$m$.
 This can be extended to an ideal measurement of the $k$-mode Fock state $\fet{m_{k-1},\ldots, m_1,m_0}$ which yields the numbers $m_0$ to~$m_{k-1}$.
 However, as shown in the following sections, realistic devices are typically unable to count the exact number of photons.